Wondering How Do I Stop Sweating Between My Legs? Here’s What You Should Know

 • Antifungal cream or powder: If dampness is causing irritation or repeated yeast infections, your doctor may prescribe an anti-fungal cream or powder.

-Sweating is a completely normal bodily function and one that you should not be ashamed of.
-It’s something that can happen anywhere on the body where you have sweat glands, including the thighs and crotch, i.e., groin sweat.
+Sweating is a completely normal bodily function.
+It’s something that can happen anywhere on the body that you have sweat glands, including the thighs and crotch.

-If groin sweat is something that embarrasses or bothers you, there are definitely lots of options for both treating and managing it, including moisture-wicking anti-chafing underwear, topical powders, etc.
+If it’s something that embarrasses or bothers you, there are definitely lots of options for both treating and managing it, including moisture-wicking anti-chafing underwear, and topical powders etc.

-But if it’s something that goes beyond these treatments and feels more like excessive sweating, do reach out and talk to your doctor.
+But if it’s something that goes beyond these treatments, do reach out and talk to your doctor.
 You have options.